npwhl/odin-recipes/README.md

-A project demonstrating a basic use of HTML.
-Showcases 3 recipes with a description of the foods and corresponding images.
+Project demonstrating a basic use of HTML.
+Showcases three recipes with a description of the foods and corresponding images.
 Shows an understanding of HTML links and images, text formating, and subpages.